muritane/agent-theory/README.md

 * Reintroduce previously discarded distinctions.
 * Update representations, constraints, and models.

 Redesign is itself costly, disruptive, and lossy.
-It cannot fully recover discarded distinctions, only reconstitute approximations under new abstractions.
+It cannot be assumed to recover discarded distinctions; at best it reconstitutes approximations under new abstractions.

 ---